bearcbass/Fermi-Pasta-Ulam-Tsingou-Problem/README.md

 # Fermi-Pasta-Ulam-Tsingou Class Problem

-Myy final project for Applied Mathematics 129: Foundations of Scientific Computing at University of California, Santa Cruz was to create a simulation of the Fermi-Pasta-Ulam-Tsingou (FPUT) problem.
-This simulation helps show nonlinear and linear versions of the FPUT problem.
+My final project for Applied Mathematics 129: Foundations of Scientific Computing at University of California, Santa Cruz was to create a simulation of the Fermi-Pasta-Ulam-Tsingou (FPUT) problem.
+This simulation demonstrates both nonlinear and linear versions of the FPUT problem.

 The numerical calculations were performed using Fortran.
 The data visualization was performed using Python. utility.f90 and portions of setup_module.f90 were given by my professor Ian May.